-This is easy when you just have to attach your device or insert security key to the trusted device instead of typing regular codes.
-Their resistance to phishing attacks make them popular amongst all.
+This is easy when you just have to attach your device or insert a security key to the trusted device instead of typing regular codes.
+Their resistance to phishing attacks makes them popular amongst all.
 Okay, so the problem is you will want to use Yubikeys for everything, but they cannot be used everywhere.
-These are used to login into Dropbox, Facebook, Google and major other browsers.
+These are used to login into Dropbox, Facebook, Google, and major other browsers.

 If, on a bad day, you lose your authenticator app or security key you have the option to use backup codes.
 You need to scroll down to backup (numeric) codes and click on set up.
 Keep these valuable codes.